VirtusLab/scala-cli/website/docs/cookbooks/scala-jvm.md

 }
 ```

-To use Java 11 to run this application, pass the following `--jvm` option to the `scala-cli` command:
+To use Java 11 to run this application, pass the following `--jvm` option to the Scala CLI command:

 ```bash ignore
 scala-cli --jvm adopt:11 Main.scala